What Services Do Concrete Companies Offer?

 Review Portfolios

-A reputable concrete contractor should be able to provide several examples of past projects.
-The contractor's experience can help you decide whether you'd like to work with them or not.
+A professional concrete contractor should be able to give you several examples of their past work.
+The contractor's experience can help you determine whether you'd like to work with them or not.

 Check Licensing and Insurance

 The Georgia Secretary of State requires concrete contractors to have a general contractor license.
-Your provider should have insurance in case of injuries or accidents.
+Make sure your provider has insurance.

 Look for Trade Group Memberships

-Check to see if your contractor is a member of any trade organizations, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC).
-Membership in these groups typically indicates a high standard of work and commitment to ongoing improvement.
+Check to see if your contractor belongs to any trade organizations, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC).
+Membership in these groups typically indicates a high standard of work and commitment to continued education.

 Read Customer Reviews